When and where does Niagara Falls Comic Con 2020 take place?

 - We are looking to provide a safe, secure, and pleasant family environment, these activities are not allowed at the Niagara Falls Comic Con: engaging in disruptive and unsafe behavior that disturbs or endangers the attendees, guests, vendors, staff, or volunteers.
 Physical or verbal harassment of the attendees, guests, vendors, staff, or volunteers.
 Any activities deemed to be nuisances to the convention or the convention premises, including excessive noise or behaviour considered generally disruptive.
 Any act which could result in substantial risk or harm to people or property.
 Sexual misconduct, such as indecent exposure, offensive touching, or sexual harassment.
 Laser pointers, laser-aiming devices, or similar devices, may not be used in public, unless you are officially sanctioned to lead or present a convention seminar, workshop, display, or other convention-sanctioned event in which a laser is needed.

-- Any literature distribution without prior permission of the Niagara Falls Comic Con.
+- Any literature distribution is prohibited without prior permission of the Niagara Falls Comic Con.

 - In the interest of respecting the rights of people who want to be left alone, the following behaviours are considered unacceptable without prior consent of the recipient: hugging, groping, back-slapping, kissing or other unwanted physical contact.
 This also includes unwanted advances or other similar forms of behaviour considered to be harassment.
 All individuals whose actions violate these rules will be asked to stop such actions.